 Scripture Reading: Psalms 1-2 …

 The Psalms were meant to be sung!
 It is said that music is the universal language and the words of the Psalms speak to the minds and hearts of those who know the LORD, "Yahweh," the great "I AM."
 While the Psalms express the emotions of those who know God and who seek Him, the focus of the Psalms is God Himself.
-As you read through the Psalms this year as part of our daily reading plan, look forward to Wednesdays, when you come back to these songs.
-The Psalter hymnal presented a "tune" for each Psalm, however, most of them were quite similar and almost all of them were quite slow and methodical.
+The old Psalter hymnal presented a "tune" for each Psalm, however, most of them were quite similar and almost all of them were quite slow and methodical.
 The Psalms cover a range of emotions, so as you read them perhaps try to imagine what type of music went with this Psalm as the congregation of Israel sang it in worship.
+Though written for the people of Israel as they worshiped the God of Abraham, Isaac and Jacob, the Psalms are for those who believe in the one, true God throughout the ages, pointing us ultimately to the coming King, Jesus Christ, the “Seed of Abraham,” the “Lion of Judah,” the “Son of David.”

 Psalm 1 begins by revealing the contrast between the man who loves God, who seeks after God, who delights in obedience, and the man who cares nothing of God and who does his own thing and goes his own way.
 In the end, "the LORD watches over the way of the righteous, but the way of the wicked will perish" (1:6).
 That means that the "way" the righteous have chosen is the way of life, while the way the wicked have chosen leads to death.
 Perhaps Jesus was thinking of this Psalm when He said in His Sermon on the Mount: "Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it" (Matthew 7:13-14).

 For now, God calls all people to "Serve the LORD with fear and rejoice with trembling.
 Kiss the Son, lest He be angry and you be destroyed in your way, for His wrath can flare up in a moment" (2:12).
 That is hardly the picture of the "god" many worship today, even in churches throughout our nation and the world.
-Psalm 1 began by telling us who is "blessed," and the Psalmist ends Psalm 2 by saying, "Blessed are all who take refuge in HIM" ( God's anointed!).
-May you be blessed as you find in Jesus all you need in this new year!
+Psalm 1 began by telling us who is "blessed," and the Psalmist ends Psalm 2 by saying, "Blessed are all who take refuge in HIM" (God's Anointed King!).
+May you be blessed as you find in Jesus Christ all you need every day!

 "O LORD Almighty, the God of Abraham, Isaac and Jacob, give to me the understanding of your Word, that I may know You and draw near to You through faith in Your Son, the Anointed One, the Messiah, the Christ, Jesus!
 I take refuge in Him, for YOU are my hope and my joy!!
 In Jesus' precious name.
 Amen"